 Phu Quoc has the desolate, pristine beaches Thailand had over thirty years ago, especially in the south (there's one called Kem Beach-Kem meaning "ice cream").
 These beaches, unlike others along the wind-swept South China Sea coast in the rest of the country are more like those in Thailand, with calmer with miles of deserted white-sand.
 Large-scale developers have had there eyes on the island for years as the next Phuket, but as negotiations drag on the place remains pleasantly tranquil and free of tourists.
 A short one-hour hop from Saigon makes it our top beach recommendation if you are traveling in the south, less developed without the crowds and often windy weather of Nha Trang and Phan Thiet.

 Phu Quoc is also known for nuoc mam, a pungent fermented fish sauce.
 Nearly half the island' s population is dependent on its production.
 There are coral reefs around the island, good places for diving and snorkeling, offer a chance to see beautiful tropical fish and other marine life.
 Marine sports focus on deep-sea fishing and snorkeling.
 There's also bird-watching at a rainforest located in the north of the island.
 Another minor attraction is the Pearl Farm, which sits about a third of the way down the length of Long Beach.
-Again a bit of a filler for a very slow or rainy day, the farm includes a small educational display about pearls along with the opportunity to spend a motza on a few sets of earrings.
+Again a bit of a filler for a very slow or rainy day, the farm includes a small educational display about pearls along with the opportunity to spend on a few sets of earrings.

 Hotels are standard, local resorts and there are no high-end luxury properties are yet available.
 For nearly a decade, Phu Quoc has been of significant interest to resort developers and the government is beginning to take initial steps for formal development agreements, including the completion of a new airport.
 The island has the potential to rival popular destinations in the region such as Phuket and Krabi.
 Keep in mind, the island's lack of development means little to do or see, but it's a great escape if your seeking to relax on the sand.

-Also consider Koh Yao, in Thailand for an equivalent getaway in that region.
 Note: around late December and early January and the lunar new year, hotels fill months in advance.